Looking for an easy origami project to do as a family? Keep scrolling to learn how to make an origami shark for kids!

 I figured we could work on a paper shark craft together so he could continue his imaginative play.
 So, we made an origami great white shark.

-While these easy origami shark instructions are geared for kids, younger kids will definitely need an adult to help.
+While these easy origami shark instructions are geared toward kids, younger kids will definitely need an adult to help.
 This will mitigate frustrations.

 Keep scrolling to learn how to make an origami shark!